Share this image on your site:

 4. Find a Real Estate Agent

 They can help you scout out potential homes with your budget and needs in mind.
-Plus, they can guide you through the entire process of buying a home.
+Plus, they can guide you through the entire process of buying a home and help you ask the right questions.

 5. Start House Hunting!